Zeioth/power-rules-daemon/README.md

 if no rules are currently triggered, `default_profile` will be the one used.

 ## Typical rules example
+Most users will use this daemon for gaming with rules like the next

 ```toml
 # While a steam game is executed
 [[rule]]